Elektrobit/ebcl_template/docs/images/params.md

 - **domain** _(root)_  \[default: elektrobit.com \]: The domain name of the generated root filesystem.

-- **console** _(root)_  \[default: auto configured \]: The console parameter fo the generated root filesystem.
+- **console** _(root)_  \[default: auto configured \]: The console parameter of the generated root filesystem.
 If none is given, “ttyS0,115200” is used for amd64, and “ttyAMA0,115200” is used for amd64.

 - **packer** _(boot/initrd/root/config)_  \[default: none \]: The packer used to compress the result of the elbe build.
 By default, the result is not compressed.